ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 • Summer Term

-Can I defer my acceptance to UW La Crosse?
+Can I defer my acceptance to University of Wisconsin-La Crosse?

-❌ Students who are admitted to UW La Crosse must attend in the term they start.
+❌ Students who are admitted to University of Wisconsin-La Crosse must attend in the term they start.
 Deferring admissions is not encouraged.
 If you have a unusual circumstance, contact the admissions department.

-✅ UW La Crosse accepts eligible transfer credits from accredited institutions.
-UW La Crosse accepts:
+✅ University of Wisconsin-La Crosse accepts eligible transfer credits from accredited institutions.
+University of Wisconsin-La Crosse accepts:

 • CLEP subject tests • DSST/DANTES

-Does UW La Crosse accept Advanced Placement (AP) or International Baccalaureate (IB) credits?
+Does University of Wisconsin-La Crosse accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ UW La Crosse accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Wisconsin-La Crosse accepts International Baccalaureate credits (IB) credits.

-Do I have to submit test scores to UW La Crosse?
+Do I have to submit test scores to University of Wisconsin-La Crosse?

-❌ No, UW La Crosse is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you may want to send them.
+❌ No, University of Wisconsin-La Crosse is test optional, so you can choose whether to submit your standardized test scores.
+If you have higher than average scores, you may want to send them.
 If you scored lower than a school's average, you it might make sense to leave them out of your application.

-What is the early decision acceptance rate at UW La Crosse?
+What is the early decision acceptance rate at University of Wisconsin-La Crosse?

-❌ UW La Crosse does not offer early decision.
+❌ University of Wisconsin-La Crosse does not offer early decision.

-Want To Learn More About UW La Crosse?
+Want To Learn More About University of Wisconsin-La Crosse?

 Overview